 Occupying the sphere between restaurant food and grocery shopping, home meal delivery kits are taking off like wildfire and for obvious reasons.
 After all, people are busy and they want to eat well and those restaurant fees can definitely add up over time.
-Now that we’re being asked to stay at home and avoid public spaces, meal kits and services just went from convenient option to genuine life-saver in record time.
+If the recent stay at home requirements did anything, they showed us that meal kits and services went from convenient options to genuine life-saver in record time.
 Each meal prep option is like ripping a page out of your favourite cookbook by way of fresh ingredients and suggested recipes.

 What are Home Meal Delivery Kits?

 Odds are you’ve heard of home meal delivery kits such as Dinnerly, but that doesn’t mean you know what they are.
-Think of each one as a service that delivers either ready-made meals or fresh ingredients and recipes to your door on a regular basis.
-Most of these meal prep services are subscription-based and virtually all of them are flexible when it comes to skipping deliveries.
+Think of each one as meal prep services that deliver either ready-made meals or fresh ingredients and recipes to your door on a regular basis.
+Most of these meal delivery services are subscription-based and virtually all of them are flexible when it comes to skipping deliveries.

 There are currently more home delivery meals and kits than ever before and that means you have your options.
 When looking for the meal delivery kit service that’s right for you, consider the following factors: